 - New blend of multi-dimensional, cross-functional teams: Earlier enterprises often met the challenges of growing their e-commerce business by increasing the number of siloed teams.
 Not anymore – in an age of specialization, companies are realizing the need to create more cross-functional teams to ensure there are not ensuing turf wars of ownership.

-Today’s average customer is over-saturated with information about products, lifestyle, holiday destinations, etc., and hence showing non-contextual banners on interstitial pages doesn’t really guarantee any valuable attention.
-Marketers need to think out of the box with new themes, methods and opportunities to connect with a customer.
+Today’s average customer is over-saturated with information about products, lifestyle, holiday destinations, etc., so showing non-contextual banners on interstitial pages doesn’t guarantee any valuable attention.
+Marketers need to think out of the box with new themes, methods, and opportunities to connect with the consumer as part of their overall customer engagement strategies.

 - Spend wisely: While paid media still remains a favored option of acquiring new customers, budgets are difficult to come by.
 There needs to be more decisive and visible “calls to action” on the website designed to draw customers towards an experience and not just asking them to fill out a form.
 Media plans have to be aligned with specific site goals and every penny needs to be assigned an ROI “dollar” value.